Case Closed: Countdown to Heaven: Plot

 The following day, the kids resume their investigation by interrogating Yoshiaki Hara.
 They arrive at his home, find the door slightly opened, and discover Mr. Hara shot to death with a knife in his hand; another broken sake cup is found near his corpse, and police conclude that a serial killer is at large.
 Hara's computer was erased of its data.
 Due to the escalating murders, Inspector Meguire pleads with Madison to postpone the Twin Towers grand opening party, but she refuses and invites them instead.
 Elsewhere, Vodka is searching through Akemi's empty apartment.
 Gin arrives attempting to track Haibara's location through a phone line, but is cut off when Conan disconnects it from Dr. Agasa's house.
 Haibara, still grieving over Miyano's death, runs away crying.
-She explains the next day that hearing her sister's voice helps calm down her.
+She explains the next day that hearing her sister's voice helps calm her down.
 At the Twin Towers, guards have been knocked out with sleeping gas, and bombs have been put in various locations of the complex.
 Conan wonders if Hara was connected to the Black Organization.

 At the grand opening party, Madison hosts a 30-second guessing game in which Richard wins by pure luck.
 She then shows off Kisaragi's art in a presentation on stage with Kisaragi, Theodore, and Cherilyn handling the production backstage.
 As the curtain rises, the audience is horrified to see Madison hanging above the stage with Kisaragi's painting in the background.
 An unbroken sake cup found below her corpse; a message left by the serial killer.
 A rattling noise is heard as the remaining suspects walk away.
 While searching for a motive, Conan solves the case thanks to a hint provided by Haibara.

 Before the murderer's identity is revealed, the bombs planted by the Black Organization detonate, setting the building ablaze.
 Serena, Conan and Rachel evacuate in a glass elevator when it stops.
 Conan realizes that with her new perm, Serena looks like Shiho Miyano from behind.
 Conan distracts Serena, making her turn around, saving her from being shot by Gin, who thought she was Shiho.